Should ambulance crews be allowed to carry weapons?

 Unfortunately, such incidents are not uncommon in modern EMS.
 Most EMTs who have been practicing for some time can share a similar story, and there are plenty who work in grittier settings than I who have to contend with the threat of violence on an almost daily basis.

-In just the past two weeks, a gunman fired on a Fort Wayne, Ind., ambulance carrying a stabbing victim to the ED, injuring a medic and wounding three others.
+In September 2012, a gunman fired on a Fort Wayne, Ind., ambulance carrying a stabbing victim to the ED, injuring a medic and wounding three others.
 The rig was hit 17 times.

-In June, an ALS ambulance in Houston was shot at four times, and just a few days ago two New Zealand teens hijacked an ambulance manned by a solo paramedic, threatening to kill her unless she drove their overdosed friend to the hospital.
+In June, 2012 an ALS ambulance in Houston was shot at four times, and in September 2012 two New Zealand teens hijacked an ambulance manned by a solo paramedic, threatening to kill her unless she drove their overdosed friend to the hospital.

 At least one fire chief is considering arming his EMTs.
 Chief Tim Holman of the German Township Fire Dept in Clark County, Ohio, is considering the merits of allowing concealed carry for ambulance crews.
 Chief Holman addressed the issue at last year's EMS World Expo in a presentation entitled, "Is It Time We Arm Our EMTs?"

 Holman's crews have been assaulted on numerous occasions, and he himself has twice stared down the barrel of a gun on an ambulance scene.
 Chief Holman has stated that he is simply studying the issue, and current township policies forbid EMT's carrying firearms.

 It's a question that bears careful consideration.